nathco/jQuery.imgx/README.md

 # jQuery.imgx
 Lightweight jQuery extension for serving high-resolution images on desktop and mobile devices.
-Compatible with `@2x` and `@3x` image varients.
+Compatible with `@2x, @3x, and @4x` image varients, using Apple’s recommended [naming convention](https://developer.apple.com/library/mac/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html) for high-resolution graphics.

 ## Installation
 Include the latest version of [jQuery](http://jquery.com/download) and `jQuery.imgx.js` in the `<head>` of your HTML document: